 - First of all, go to the Developer tab of the Ribbon in your current worksheet.

-- Secondly, you will see the VBA window.
+- Next, you will see the VBA window.

 - From there, choose Module from the Insert tab.

-- Thirdly, copy the following code and paste it into the module.
+- Then, copy the following code and paste it into the module.